rogchap/v8go/README.md

 1) Because the build is so long, this is not automatically triggered.
 Go to the [V8 Build](https://github.com/rogchap/v8go/actions?query=workflow%3A%22V8+Build%22) Github Action, Select "Run workflow", and select your pushed branch eg. `v8_7_upgrade`.
-1) Once built, this should open 2 PRs against your branch to add the `libv8.a` for both macOS and linux; merge these PRs into your branch.
+1) Once built, this should open 3 PRs against your branch to add the `libv8.a` for Linux, macOS and Windows; merge these PRs into your branch.
 You are now ready to raise the PR against `master` with the latest version of V8.

 ### Formatting